drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/02.addresses/03.address-entry/docs.md

 The default address widget uses the custom *address* form element.
 As a result, you cannot use `hook_form_alter()` or `hook_field_widget_form_alter()` directly.
 Instead, you need to add an `#after_build` callback to the address form element and then alter it from there.

 #### Example 1: Customize the *Company* field
-In this example, we'll made the following customizations to the *Company* field:
+In this example, we'll make the following customizations to the *Company* field:
 * Change the "Company" label to "Organization".
 * Change the textfield size from 60 to 30.
 * Make the field required.